-Fellows will be shortlisted by the jury panel consisting of WaterAid India and eminent media personalities.
+Fellows will be shortlisted by the jury panel and WaterAid India.

 Six fellows will be selected for the final fellowship grant.

-WaterAid India reserves the right to not award any fellowships if applications do not meet a basic minimum standard.
+WaterAid India reserves the right to not award any fellowships if applications do not meet a basic minimum requirements.

 All decisions taken by WaterAid India will be final.